maximmenshikov/maximmenshikov/README.md

 ## Hi there!

-I am **Maxim Menshikov**, a researcher & technical leader.
+I am **Maxim Menshikov**, a static analysis researcher and CEO of @interpretica-io.
 My passion is developing a static analysis framework and all the infrastructure around it.
 Besides that, I have spent many years in reverse engineering.

 Today, my mission is to improve static analysis experience.
 Follow me for the updates on that direction!

 ### My current projects
- - **С/C++ static analyzer**: abstract interpretation and model checking, all in one (private source mode until it is more or less ready).
+ - **С/C++/Go static analyzer**: abstract interpretation and model checking, all in one (private source mode until it is more or less ready).
+ - [**Isabelle platform**](https://github.com/isabelle-platform): high-performance web servers for modern applications.
  - **libasp**: remote invocation for static analyzer.
- - **fmtparser**: parsing of format strings.
  - Infrastructure projects for all aspects of static analysis.

 ### Some of previous projects